planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

-At this point, the earth:ocean layer won’t display properly.
+At this point, the earth:ocean layer won't display properly.
 Look at the SLD; can you figure out why not?
 The next section will explain.

 --------------------------------------------------